avosa/hedera-sdk-zig/README.md

 # Hedera SDK for Zig

+**Disclaimer:** Hedera SDK for Zig is an independent, community-created SDK.
+It is **not affiliated with, endorsed, or officially maintained by Hedera Hashgraph, LLC**.
+Use this library at your own risk, and carefully review its behavior before using in production environments.

-This is Hedera SDK implementation in Zig.
-This project is under active development and continues to evolve.
-It is being built with reference to the [Hedera Technology Compatibility Kit (TCK)](https://github.com/hiero-ledger/hiero-sdk-tck) to help ensure consistency with other official SDKs.
+This project brings Hedera SDK functionality to the Zig programming language.
+It is under active development and continues to evolve.
+The SDK is being built with reference to the [Hedera Technology Compatibility Kit (TCK)](https://github.com/hiero-ledger/hiero-sdk-tck) to help ensure consistency with other SDKs.
 Use with care in real-world applications.

 ## Current Features